Goodka7/Threat-Hunting/THWriteup.md

 | where DeviceName == "nathan-iel-vm"
 | where ProcessCommandLine contains "powershell"
 ```
-**Query was made so I could observe the baseline powershell commands being ran, after scrolling down for a few seconds I saw the obvious command.**
+-Query was made so I could observe the baseline powershell commands being ran, after scrolling down for a few seconds I saw the obvious command.

 ### 🚩 Flag 4 – Active Session Discovery